1970 Italian Open (tennis)

-The 1970 Italian Open was a combined men's and women's tennis tournament that was played on outdoor clay courts at the Foro Italico in Rome, Italy.
+The 1970 Italian Open also known as the Italian Open Championships was a combined men's and women's tennis tournament that was played on outdoor clay courts at the Foro Italico in Rome, Italy.
 The men's tournament was initially part of the Grand Prix circuit but was withdrawn during the tournament when it became known that the organizers had paid management fees to the competing World Championship Tennis (WCT) organization in order for the WCT players to participate.
 The women's tournament was a non-tour event, i.e. not part of the Virginia Slims Circuit.
 The tournament was held from 20 April through 27 April 1970.
 The singles titles were won by Ilie Năstase and Billie Jean King.